LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/complex-conditions.md

 indicator: both
 ---

-{: .important}
-**This tutorial is currently unavailable.
-Thanks for your patience as we work to update it to reflect the latest release of Conversation Builder.**

 Earlier in our Getting Started guide, we used conditional logic in our Billing Question dialog to determine which interaction to display based on a multiple choice question.
 Sometimes, however, there are multiple variables that need to be considered when choosing a path for users.
 For this purpose, Conversation Builder’s updated Conditions Editor provides a rules-based system to direct a user's path based on several variables.
 To demonstrate this, in our Order Bot, let’s create a new dialog to handle refund requests from the user.

 ### Watch the video